 Why upgrade to carbon dioxide (CO2)

 If you live in a suburban or urban setting near low lying areas that are subject to flooding, and you are mainly bothered by mosquitoes in the evening, the cause of your problem is probably floodwater mosquitoes, and not tiger mosquitoes.
 In this case, it is necessary to add CO2 to the BG-Mosquitaire trap to increase capture rates for these mosquito species.

-Adding of CO2 to the BG-Mosquitaire trap
+Adding CO2 to the BG-Mosquitaire trap

 The BG-Mosquitare trap is effective in collecting the tiger mosquito (Aedes albopictus) and the dengue or yellow fever mosquito (Aedes aegypti).
 Carbon dioxide is an attractant that is routinely used by mosquito control professionals to enhance their mosquito surveillance efforts.
 So by adding CO2 as a supplemental attractant you can increase the variety of species and total number of mosquitoes that will be collected by the trap.
 In other words: Using CO2 allows you to target certain pest species (floodwater mosquitoes) that would otherwise be under-represented in your trap catch.